 Twitter argued that it was shielded by CDA § 230 immunity, that the FOSTA exception did not apply, and that the minors failed to state a claim under both § 1591 and § 1595.
 Twitter contended that because all three requirements to implicate CDA § 230 immunity were met, the only question was whether the FOSTA exception abrogated Twitter's immunity.
 Additionally, Twitter argued that Congress did not intend for FOSTA to be used to sue benevolent online platforms but only for "openly malicious actors" that knowingly facilitate sex trafficking.
-Twitter asserted that the minors failed to plead (1) that Twitter was either a primary violator or a secondary participant, (2) that Twitter knowingly received anything of value from participation in the venture.
+Twitter asserted that the minors failed to plead (1) that Twitter possessed actual knowledge of the trafficking, and (3) that Twitter knowingly received anything of value from participation in the venture.